Skilled electricians, carpenters, painters, all-arounders - people who are knowledgeable, handy, and can fix our homes. They’re dying. Literally.

 In the words of Jacobim Mugatu, “I feel like I’m taking crazy pills!”

 There has to be a better way.
 There is a better way.
-Fixer is going to launch a trade school.
+Fixer is going to launch a training center.

 Here at Fixer, we set out to solve our customers’ problem of waiting weeks for “their guy” to show up to fix something.
 We quickly came to believe that this can only be done hand in hand with a comprehensive dedication to reshaping the way trade education is offered in our cities.
 We believe that the only way to attract bright young talent is to pair modern education with competitively paid employment.

-So, we decided to start an in-house school, with a twist (it always has a twist doesn’t it?)
+So, we decided to start a training center, with a twist (it always has a twist doesn’t it?)